Silmaen/DepManager/README.md

     kind = "shared"
 ```

+As many python file may exist in the source you want to build, python file using shebang will be ignored to avoid errors
+when parsing them.
+Do not add shebang in your recipe files.

 ## Roadmap

 First of all in the roadmap is to use this tool in C++ project to get feedback.